Antireligious campaigns in China: Republic of China

-The Nationalist government of the Republic of China banned the professional practices of the "three aunties and six grannies": Buddhist and Daoist nuns, female fortune-tellers, female healers, female shamans, procuresses, female matchmakers, brothel madams, and midwives.
+The Nationalist government initiated campaigns against ritual professions deemed "superstitious".
+It banned the professional practices of the "three aunties and six grannies": Buddhist and Daoist nuns, female fortune-tellers, female healers, female shamans, procuresses, female matchmakers, brothel madams, and midwives.
 In its campaign against superstition, the Nationalist government condemned men who practiced arts deemed superstitious as disreputable, deeming them "unproductive" and "useless to society."
-Male ritual professions condemned in this way included shamans, fortune tellers, and geomancers, among others.
+Male ritual professions condemned in this way included shamans, fortune tellers, geomancers, spirit mediums, and physiognomists, among others.Such practitioners were frequently viewed by the Nationalist government as swindlers.
+For example, in Jiangnan, a Nationalist campaign required practitioners to change their profession within three months or be moved into a factory or workhouse.